 However, when a Rolex is serviced at a Rolex service center and receives a polish, it will get ”service stickers” on it.
 And one sticker that is applied is a caseback sticker – which has a red edge, not green.

-But today, there is a new Rolex policy which says that the authorized dealer needs to remove all the factory stickers before delivery of your watch.
-This means that you will see very few modern Rolex watches out in the wild that still have their caseback sticker on.
+But today, there is a new Rolex policy that says that the authorized dealer needs to remove all the factory stickers before delivery of your watch.
+This means that you will see very few modern Rolex watches out in the wild that still have their case back stickers on.